 Usually, it means a product is free of certain more toxic synthetic ingredients, including parabens, phthalates, sulfates, and more.
 But people also interpret "natural" to mean ingredients of immediate plant origin.

-Here's the thing: "natural" is not necessarily good.
-Just because an ingredient is natural (take chili peppers, for example) doesn't mean you should rub it on your skin.
+Here's the thing: "natural" is not always good.
+Just because an ingredient is natural doesn't mean you should rub it on your skin.
+Poison ivy is natural – but we wouldn't recommend rolling in a field of that stuff!

 Almost all products use a certain amount of synthetic ingredients in their formulas, and Cover FX is no exception.
 But it chooses to use better or clean synthetics.